 - User’s Manual

-The Casio PX-130 digital piano is the ideal digital instrument for creating songs, performing, or even for coaching student pianists.
+The Casio PX-130 digital piano is the ideal digital digital pianos are the best, performing, or even for coaching student pianists.

 It features polyphony of 128-note.
 This ensures sufficient power to deliver the most challenging musical passages along with the capability of utilizing damper pedal that too without any chance of missed notes or to layer sounds.
 The PX-130 has a USB connection to connect to your PC and to record your performance for review or to create your own music.
 It also features a 2-track recorder and a metronome.
 This lets you perform any tempo and check your performance anytime you want.